Grand Teton Ski Descent via Ford Stettner

 At the entrance to Garnet, the snow was still soft.
 It was a bad sign for Ford-Stettner, but at the time, a relief considering no ski crampons.
 With refrozen or bulletproof snow, I'd want crampons for that sidehill entrance.

-By 4am, we passed the boulder fields and switch-backed northwest toward Teepee Glacier.
+By 4am, we passed the boulder fields and switch-backed northwest toward Teepe Glacier.
 It was warm and the snow still soft.
 Spirits sagged, and at 5am, we took shelter beneath a boulder at ~10,000'.

 Clouds engulfed us since we entered Garnet Canyon, likely contributing to the warm temperatures.
 Clouds trap ambient heat, preventing a refreeze.

 We discussed turnaround conditions and whether we should descend.
-With another ~hour until sunrise, we decided to skin to the base of Teepee.
+With another ~hour until sunrise, we decided to skin to the base of Teepe.
 If the snow still hadn't refrozen, we'd turn around.
 We made turnaround conditions explicit, acknowledging that the further we climbed, the stronger the summit fever.

 I refueled on a bar / some peanut butter and drank some water.
 Until that point, I only ate Clif Bloks.
 Rory knocked down a pepperoni slice.
 The alpine breeze caught up with us and we added shells.